anindameister/learningAndroid/MyApplication/readme.md

 1. downloading android studio
 2. creating a project
-a. application
+- application
-b. company domain
+- company domain
-c. package name should be taken care of
+- package name should be taken care of
 3. after creating the project
-a. java
+-  java
-b. res
+-  res
-c.
-AndroidManifest
+-  AndroidManifest
 4. Work
 a. java- we write the code under MainActivity.java
-i. in regular java, for execution it searches for main method and then executes the main method ii. in android, for execution it goes to MainActivity and searches for onCreate method
+-  in regular java, for execution it searches for main method and then executes the main method
+-  in android, for execution it goes to MainActivity and searches for onCreate method
 b. we design under activity_main.xml
 c.
 For giving permission, eg:memory card, internet, camera access